 In keeping with the theme of directly advertising on app stores, search ads are an excellent way to leverage the powers of Pay-Per-Click (PPC) ads.
 These are advertisements that appear within the app store to users with particular interests relevant to your application.
 Search ads are an excellent way to get your app in front of a vast audience, but, like all PPC ads, it’s challenging to convert users to customers.

 Ironically, using other social media platforms to advertise your social media app is an effective option.
 You can take advantage of their existing user bases and advertising capabilities like PPC ads, organic search advertising, user-generated content, and more.
-Read Idea Maker’s guide to increasing web traffic using social media, as the same principles can be applied to mobile apps.
+Social media can drive traffic across through various strategies effectively.

 Monetizing Your Social Media App